alan-lira/CCPE-2022-MapReduce-Spark-Cloud/README.md

 ## Contents

+- The _datasets_ folder provides the _Diff Sequences Spark_ application measurements datasets (training and testing) employed in our runtime prediction model;

 - The _input_sequences_ folder provides all the SARS-CoV-2 sequences and their respective sequences lists used as input for the _Diff Sequences Spark_ application;

 - The _reproducibility_ folder provides step-by-step guides to reproduce all the referred paper's experiments;